damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  - **Definition:** *To achieve the right properties such as surface quality, geometrical accuracy and mechanical properties, the post processing is essential.*

    ```
-   Documentaion of post-processing consist of
+   What does contain the documentaion of post-processing?

    1. The name of post-processes and their sequence including
       - Sanding after 3D printing